 Mappings (Scopes)

 OpenID Connect "scopes" can be thought of as predefined sets of claims/assertions.
-To define the attributes associated with the scopes, from the Tenant Administration Dashboard, navigate to Applications and select OpenID Connect.
+To define the attributes associated with the scopes, from the Administration Dashboard, navigate to Applications and select OpenID Connect.
 Click Mappings.
+A claim/scope mapping is a configuration that determines how user information (claims) is selected, transformed, and named in the tokens issued by an identity provider (IdP) using OpenID Connect (OIDC).
+Different applications often need different subsets of user data.
+Tailoring claims per application improves:

 Profile Scope